Serving Durham Region & Surrounding Area

 We know how quickly cold weather takes over in our part of Ontario.
 Winter doesn’t gradually settle in; it hits and sticks around.
 Once the temperature drops, HVAC systems are working non-stop.
 That kind of constant use makes even small, hidden problems show up loud and clear.

-By the end of January, a few common signs tell us when something’s not right.
+By the depths of winter, a few common signs tell us when something’s not right.
 Here’s what we watch for:

 • Sounds that weren’t there before